 Hitting rock bottom does not signify that a person’s life is over.
-What it does indicate is that you are the one who has to take the initiative to take back your life.
-You are more than capable of succeeding, all you need to do is learn from your mistakes and take the opportunity to do it right the next time.
+What it indicates is that you are the one who has to take back your life.
+You are more than capable of succeeding; all you need to do is learn from your mistakes and do it right the next time.

 The life of many successful people starts after hitting rock bottom.
 The reason for hitting rock bottom may vary from person to person.
-Moreover, there are countless people who tend to sabotage their own life.
+Countless people sabotage their own life.

 There are people from all walks of life that have experienced the problems of hitting rock bottom.
 It is a time when the person feels like they have nothing else to lose and things cannot get worse for them.

-Moreover, there are instances where many intelligent people get inclined to use drugs and alcohol.
-People start using drugs or alcohol for different reasons, but it has only one result for them which is to hit rock bottom.
+Sometimes many intelligent people get inclined to use drugs and alcohol.
+People use drugs or alcohol for different reasons, but it has only one result for them, which is to hit rock bottom.

 The consequences are inevitable when one hits rock bottom.
 They may face the loss of a job, family, friends, and health.
-It is very painful to see your loved ones taking a wrong path.
-We then start feeling that by getting proper guidance and help he/she may come out of this problem.
-Unfortunately, our love, support or help will not solve this problem if he/she does not want to reform.
+It is painful to see your loved one taking the wrong path.
+Getting proper guidance and help means you can overcome the problem.
+Unfortunately, our love and support will not solve this problem if he/she does not want to reform.

-When a loved one follows the path of self-destruction, no matter how much support you give to them with the hope that he/she will realize their mistake soon, it will always be useless if they refuse to change.
+When a loved one follows the path of self-destruction, no matter how much support you give to them, hoping he/she will realize their mistake soon, it will always be useless if they refuse to change.

-It is difficult to be faced with a choice and it’s tough to have to cut the cord, especially when it comes to a loved one.
+It is hard to face a choice, and it’s tough to cut the cord, especially for a loved one.
 You will always go on caring for the person no matter what.